You’re having a conversation. Someone says something which you know is factually incorrect. What do you do?

 Eastern Long-Necked Turtle. image taken from flickr.com

-A couple of days ago, for instance, I was taking a walk with a few people, taking in the health benefits of sunburn and sweat collection.
-We chanced upon some long-necked turtles in an artificial, desperately-trying-to-look-natural lake and, naturally, started discussing them.
+A couple of days ago, for instance, I was taking a walk with a few people, taking in the health benefits of fresh air and whatever associated nonsense (I was forced to go).
+We chanced upon some long-necked turtles which were definitely having a better time than me and, naturally, started discussing them.
 One of our group identified them as terrapins.
 For those who didn’t know, I live in Australia, which would make this quite an extraordinary find.
 Doing my duty as a Biology graduate, I pointed out their long necks, the fact that they were larger, the fact that they were swimming more slowly, and, of course, the fact that we were a little far away from their home by mere tens of thousands of kilometres.

 Terrapin. image taken from ct.gov